 Figure 9.
 The galaxy size-mass relation of our simulations at a range of redshifts.
 Solid (dashed) lines correspond to the simulation with (without) AGN feedback.
-The short, vertical line indicates the mass of galaxies containing 1000 star particles, while the dashed horizontal line shows the gravitational softening length. and brings it more in line with observations (Shen et al. 2003; Shankar et al. 2010; Newman et al. 2012; Cappellari et al. 2013), i.e. the time evolution is stronger with AGN feedback.
-At higher redshift, the difference between the simulations with and without AGN becomes less pronounced because BHs have had less time to influence star formation in galaxies since the peak of cosmic star

-Figure 10.
-Evolution of the galaxy size-mass relation.
-Simulated data are shown by the black stars (with AGN) and red diamonds (without AGN).
-Fits to observed relations are shown for early-type galaxies by the red lines (Shen et al. 2003; Shankar et al. 2010; Newman et al. 2012; Cappellari et al. 2013; van der Wel et al. 2014), and for late-type galaxies by the blue lines (Shen et al. 2003; van der Wel et al. 2014).
-The short, vertical lines indicate the mass of galaxies containing 1000 star particles. formation at z=2, which is almost unaffected by AGN feedback.
-There is, however, between $z\sim 1$ and 3, an excess of galaxies with AGN that lie above the main relation and close to the observed relation for late-type galaxies of van der Wel et al. (2014) compared to the simulation without AGN.
+The short, vertical line indicates the mass of galaxies containing 1000 star particles, while the dashed horizontal line shows the gravitational softening length. served.
+In Fig. 10, we show the galaxy size-mass relation for our simulated galaxies at various redshifts, as well as several published observed relations (blue lines are for late-type galaxies, red for early-type galaxies).
+The effects of AGN feedback are only apparent in the most massive galaxies, but at z=0 this steepens the relationship, and brings it more in line with observations (Shen et al. 2003; Shankar et al. 2010; Newman et al. 2012; Cappellari et al. 2013), i.e. the time evolution is stronger with AGN feedback.
+At higher redshift, the difference between the simulations with and without AGN becomes less pronounced because BHs have had less time to influence star formation in galaxies since the peak of cosmic star formation at z=2, which is almost unaffected by AGN feedback.
+There is, however, between $z\sim1$ and 3, an excess of galaxies with AGN that lie above the main relation and close to the observed relation for late-type galaxies of van der Wel et al. (2014) compared to the simulation without AGN.
 Other than their large radii, these galaxies do not exhibit properties that set them apart; their colours are not systematically bluer, as might be expected for late-type galaxies, and they may be due to imperfect fits.
 The three example galaxies, A, B, and C, are denoted by the black and red dots (AGN and no AGN, respectively).
 There is little difference in their evolution in the different simulations until z < 1, when A and B exhibit much larger effective radii in the simulation with AGN feedback, due to the suppression of central star formation at late times.
 Galaxy C, on the other hand, evolves consistently in both simulations since it does not experience strong AGN feedback at any time.
-3.4 Star formation main sequence The SFMS describes the correlation between galaxy mass and SFR, with more massive galaxies tending to have larger SFRs.
-The simulated SFRs are found from the total of the initial stellar masses of star particles that formed in the preceding 108 yr, divided by 108 yr.
+3.4 Star Formation Main Sequence The star formation main sequence (SFMS) describes the correlation between galaxy mass and SFR, with more massive galaxies tending to have larger SFRs.
+The simulated SFRs are found from the total of the initial stellar masses of star particles that formed in the preceding 10^8 yr, divided by 10^8 yr.
 Not surprisingly, more massive galaxies tend to have higher SFRs.
-In Fig. 11, we show the median SFMS for both of the simulations with and without AGN at different redshifts, which indicates that AGN feedback has very little effect on it except at the high-mass end.
-In addition, while the normalization shows quite strong evolution with redshift, the gradient does not change, which is consistent with observations (Whitaker et al. 2014).
-Fig. 12 shows the SFMS for our simulated galaxies at various redshifts, along with fits to observational data (Daddi et al. 2007; Elbaz et al. 2007; Dunne et al. 2009; Magdis et al. 2010; Oliver et al. 2010; Bouwens et al. 2011; Elbaz et al. 2011; Karim et al. 2011; Lee
+In Fig. 11, we show the